-Play readings are at 7:30 PM.
+Play readings are on Wednesdays at 7:30 PM.

 Founded in late 1981 by a group of friends interested in having fun on stage while offering plays for a low ticket price, Generic Theater has evolved into a respected theater company with a reputation for taking on artistically challenging and socially relevant material.
 Wacky comedies and children's plays have always been included in the group's work, and "straight" plays as well as original and improvisation-based pieces.
 Reviewers and audience members have compared this all-amateur company's work favorably with off-Broadway productions.ÿÿ Generic Theater produces a September - June season of two to three productions of one-acts and full-length plays each year.
 They perform at McDonough Street Studio, 135 McDonough Street, Portsmouth NH.
 Since 1982 they have also performed at festivals, benefits, and community celebrations like OctoberEast, Market Square Day, UNH Women's History Month, Prescott Park Arts Festival, and First Night Portsmouth.
 They have offered performances to raise money for groups such as Amnesty International, A Safe Place, and NH Women's Lobby.